Taskomater/Activity-State-Changes-Tasker-Project/README.md

 The `ActivityTrigger: ActivityTrigger activityPauseTrigger` can be used to reliable detect all activity transitions but since the entry itself does not contain the package and activity name, other ways need to be used to detect what activity is currently in focus.
 But this creates lots of problems because if the `Logcat Entry` Profile entry task takes too long to process an entry, then by the time the turn comes for queued tasks, the package and/or activity might have already changed for which those Logcat entries were generated for, resulting in false activity transitions being calculated.

 Currently two ways are used to detect which activity is currently in focus:
 - For non-root users the `GetCurrentAppAndActivity` function of the `Tasker Function` action is used, but the value returned by it is sometimes that of a previous activity since Tasker does not receive/calculate the new value fast enough and a wait action is required of `0.5-1s` before running it.
 The exact time of the `Wait` action at runtime will vary depending on other same priority tasks running in tasker or the device load itself and may even vary for different devices, and so activity transitions may not always be accurate.
+The `Tasker Settings` -> `Monitor` -> `App Check Method` if set to `App Usage Stats` may give better results than `Accessibility`.
 - For root users, the `mFocusedActivity` value is extracted from the `dumpsys activity activities` command.
 This ideally should work for almost every device if not all.
 This is relatively more reliable for getting the current package and activity value accurately since its updated fast enough and a `Wait` action is not required.
 The full command to extract `GetCurrentAppAndActivity` value is `dumpsys activity activities | grep mFocusedActivity | sed -E 's/.*ActivityRecord\{[^ ]+ [^ ]+ ([^ ]+) [^ ]+\}.*/\1/'`.

 But with both these methods false activity transitions will still occur in cases when the entry task is slow or queued because of higher priority tasks running in tasker and packages and/or activities have already changed.
 It is best to find device specific Logcat entries for all activity resumes which also contain the package and activity name in the format `package_name/activity_name`.
 These should normally exist in all devices but will vary depending on device manufacturer and android version.
 Check the [Finding Device Specific Logcat Entries](###Finding-Device-Specific-Logcat-Entries) section for more info on how to find them.